-Ostersunds: Rise of Swedish club under English manager Graham Potter
+Ostersunds FK: Rise of Swedish club under English manager Graham Potter

 Then we get a ticket straight to the Champions League.
 That's why we took the cup - it was fantastic.
 It was great and it got us into Europe.

 The cup win meant qualification for the Europa League and there they have reached new heights, making good on the plan Kindberg and his colleagues put in place back in 2010.
 That amazing night in Istanbul, when they beat Galatasaray, the highest-ranked side in Europa League qualifying, has been followed by victories over German side Hertha Berlin and Zorya Luhansk of Ukraine and a draw with Spain's Athletic Bilbao - a game in which they led until the 89th minute.
-They top Group J and need one more win to reach the knockout stages...
+They missed out on top spot in Group J to Bilbao only on goal difference but qualified to set up Thursday's last-16 tie with Arsenal...

 GP: We were fortunate in that we probably played Galatasaray early in their preparations - new coach and going through some transition.
 We played well in Sweden, we scored a late goal, Jamie Hopcutt scored a good goal to make it 2-0.
 Then we had to go to Istanbul and get a result.
 At the end of the game their supporters were obviously irate at their team, but they started to clap us and we did a lap around Istanbul.
 That was a wonderful moment which started off the journey.

-We're doing OK in the group so far.
 We won in Ukraine and beat Berlin here.
 We did well against Bilbao.
 We've got a long way to go - but it's really exciting.

 JH: When I came, I heard about the vision of getting to the Allsvenskan, the top league and getting into Europe - people were just laughing at the chairman and saying it's never going to happen.